 - Mach 1 covers the basics and essentials of starting up a project with high-performance in mind.

 - Mach 2 will include everything in Mach 1 plus Persistence Context and Flushing, Statements, and Batching modules.

 - Mach 3 will include everything in Mach 2 plus Fetching and Caching modules.

 - Mach 4

 - Mach 4 will include everything in Mach 3 plus Transactions and Concurrency Control module.

-If you buy any Mach course and want to upgrade to a more complex course, you can make it for a 50% discount price until I manage to finish the next Mach course.
+If you buy any Mach course and want to upgrade to a more complex course, you can make it for a 50% discount price upon releasing the next Mach course.

 I recommend that you take a look at this video course https://t.co/0fOLFf6TEx— Petri Kainulainen (@petrikainulaine) February 1, 2018